About Contracts and Grants

 Contracts, grants, and cooperative agreements are the three most commonly used instruments through which the University accepts sponsored funding.
 Sponsored projects can be funded through a wide variety of sources.
 Understanding the type if award is crucial to your compliance and management efforts.
 It’s important to understand the differences between various award types.

-Cooperative Agreement
+GrantsContractsCooperative Agreement

-A legally binding agreement between a buyer and a seller to provide goods or services in return for consideration (usually monetary).
-Procures
+Basic PurposeA flexible instrument designed to provide funding assistance to support a public purpose.
+Project Aims FulfillmentA legally binding agreement between a buyer and a seller to provide goods or services in return for consideration (usually monetary).
+Procures goods or services.A flexible instrument designed to provide money to support a public purpose.
+Designed to establish a relationship between parties.

-Governed by the terms of the grant agreement.
+Terms & ConditionsGoverned by the terms of the grant agreement.Governed by Federal

 Acquisition Regulations (FAR)

-Governed by the terms of the cooperative agreement
+Governed by the terms of the cooperative agreement.

-Flexible in defining scope of work, budget and changes, and outcomes.
+ScopeFlexible in defining scope of work, budget and changes, and outcomes.

 Conceived by PI.

 Very specific in defining scope of work and outcomes.
 Conceived by sponsor.
-Relatively inflexible as to the budget, and other changes
+Relatively inflexible as to the budget, and other changesFlexible in defining scope of work, budget and changes, and outcomes

 Conceived by PI.